pivotal/docs-tap/api-portal/install-api-portal.md

-# Install API portal
+# Install Tanzu API portal

-This document describes how to install API portal from the Tanzu Application Platform package repository.
+This document describes how to install Tanzu API portal from the Tanzu Application Platform package repository.

 >**Note:** Use the instructions on this page if you do not want to use the full profile to install packages.